 Measuring Risk is about potential lost product, right?

 Today you can no longer link your risk management tools to lost product or rejection of material, nor can you use economic considerations in the justification of enacting risk controls!!
 Risk is measured by severity of the harm to the user and patient, and the frequency that the harm will occur.
 In the past, severity could be based in a manufacturing framework, where the highest severity was “results in rejection of multiple batches or recall of lots on the market.”
 This speaks to an inherent business risk.
 In the combination product space now, you have to consider the harm to the user and/or the patient, which drives the risk reduction priorities.

-I have a product in early development and I am considering different platform device for my drug product, do I need to implement design controls and risk management now?
+I have a product in early development, and I am considering a different platform device for my drug product, do I need to implement design controls and risk management now?

 Do design controls and combination product development processes end at product launch?

 No, design controls and life cycle management are a living system that stay with the product throughout its entire lifecycle.
 Design History Files are living documents that are started in clinical development, and maintained until the product is retired from the market.
 Every change control requires an evaluation against the design of the product.

 What are the high level elements of risk management?

 Risk management includes the identification, evaluation, and control of hazards and harms to a user or patient that are associated with the use of a product.
 Risk is the combination of the severity of the harm and the potential occurrence of the harm.
 Risks pertains to the use of the product, the design of the product, and the processes by which the product are manufactured.
 All risks must be controlled and reduced as low as reasonably practicable, and all residual risks associated with the product must be weighed against the clinical benefits of the product, and must be signed off by someone with the clinical competency to assess both the risks and benefits of the product.

 Nathan Blazei Joins Kymanox as Head of Quality